-Three groups of UofSCNursing students and faculty recently traveled across the globe for study abroad and mission trips.
-In March, a group of students and faculty went to Nicaragua for a medical mission trip to provide services to underprivileged communities, and in May, two study abroad groups visited the Netherlands and Germany to experience health care on a global scale.
+Three groups of USC nursing students and faculty members recently traveled the globe for study abroad and medical mission trips.
+In March, a group went to Nicaragua to provide services to underprivileged communities, and in May, one study abroad group traveled to the Netherlands, while another traveled to Germany to gain new perspectives on health care.

-“A group from the Netherlands has come to South Carolina for 11 years and this trip started what we hope will be an annual one to the Netherlands and InHolland University,” Creed said.
+“A group from the Netherlands has come to South Carolina for 11 years, and this trip started what we hope will be an annual one to the Nether-lands and Inholland University,” Creed said.

 During the six-day trip, the students and faculty members studied the health care system of the region by visiting several hospitals and their departments, including emergency, palliative, pediatrics, OB and birth places and general practitioner clinics.

 Another trip took seven undergraduate College of Nursing students to Nuremberg, Germany, to study transcultural nursing, ethics and the German health care system.
 Led by faculty members Deborah McQuilkin and Kelley Wilson, the group engaged with patients in a palliative care Alzheimer’s end-of-life residence and visited a world-class pediatric rheumatism pain clinic.
 They also shadowed nurses in a 2,000-bed hospital and attended lectures by a health care ethicist on the German Bismarck health system.
 The trip was in partnership with Evangelische Hochschule Nüremberg, one of the first universities to build a bachelor’s degree to further educate nurses.
 The German partners will visit USC in September.

 For a second year, the College of Nursing has partnered with OneWorld Health for a medical mission trip to Nicaragua.
 OneWorld Health creates medical centers